Election Briefing 2024

 Many Christians are also gravely concerned about legislative proposals that intrude into ordinary family life, evangelism and the running of the local church.
 Christians believe that governing authorities are established by God, but at the same time the Government is not responsible for everything.
 Indeed, if there is to be freedom, it must not be.

-It is important to say that society is more than the state.
-Society is made up of families and many institutions and organisations between the state and the citizen.
-In the UK, unlike Communist countries, we do not equate society with the State.
+It is important to say that society is more than the State.
+Society is made up of families and many institutions and organisations between the State and the citizen.
+In the UK, we do not equate society with the State.
 Government by itself cannot solve all our problems or even come remotely close.

 In the ‘first-past-the-post’ system for Westminster elections you vote for a particular candidate.
 So there are two key factors we all must consider when deciding who to vote for.
 We must consider both our local candidates and the parties they represent.

-It is very important to know what is going on in your parliamentary area (constituency) and to find out who your candidates are.
+It is very important to know what is going on in your parliamentary constituency and to find out who your candidates are.
 The key to identifying your candidates is to be sure which constituency you live in.
+Most constituency boundaries have changed for this election.
 This website is helpful: whocanivotefor.co.uk

 A lot may hinge for you on the individual views of your candidates.
-In some constituencies there will be the option to vote for a candidate who takes the right stance on moral issues, though this is not likely to be the norm.
+In some constituencies there will be the option to vote for a candidate who takes the right stance on moral issues.

-In casting a vote Christians are not necessarily endorsing every item of policy of the party they vote for.
-You may decide to back a particular political party which most approximates to where you stand.
+In casting a vote, Christians are not necessarily endorsing every policy of the party they vote for.
+You may decide to back a particular political party that most approximates to where you stand.
 Or you may consider it better to vote for an exceptional candidate who shares your Christian views across a range of moral issues, even if they are standing for a party you would not naturally support.
-You may decide that the most important consideration is to vote for the candidate who is standing for a party which in your view represents the ‘least-worst’ option.
-You may think it better to vote for one of the Christian political parties that may happen to stand in your area.
+You may decide the most important consideration is to vote for the candidate who is standing for a party which in your view represents the ‘least-worst’ option.
+You may think it better to vote for one of the Christian political parties which may happen to stand in your area.

 But you cannot make an informed decision without knowing what the parties and the candidates stand for.
 Christians should make it their business to find out the policies of each candidate and party.
 You should seek to find out their positions on key moral issues.